phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 This command is used in the tool *physecurekeystorage-install*, when you use the *trustedtpm* key type.

-Kernel Key Retention Service for filesystem Encryption
+Kernel Key Retention Service for Filesystem Encryption
 ------------------------------------------------------

 "The Linux key-management facility is primarily a way for various kernel